Are Global REITs The Way To Go?

 Though an aging population is usually not a good sign for a country, investors can still benefit from investing in healthcare REITs in such countries.
 For example, in the U.S., the increased aging population and the hike in retirees of the baby boomers generation, results in higher demand for assisted living and nursing home facilities.
 These healthcare facilities will likely outpace the current supply of available properties.

 The baby boomer generation will also consider downsizing from larger family homes to smaller apartments, if not assisted living facilities or nursing homes.
 This will boost the residential REITs as well.

 One of the major concerns for most property buyers, be it a genuine buyer or investor, is the uncertainty of home interest rate.
-Some of this housing related activities may be curtailed by an increasing cost of credit associated with rising interest or mortgage rates.
+Some of this housing related activities may be curtailed by an increasing cost of credit when interest or mortgage rates rise.

-However, the hike in mortgage rates may bring good news to residential REITs investor as more people will put off buying a property and continue renting.
+On the flip side, a hike in mortgage rates may bring good news to residential REITs investor as more people will put off buying a property and continue renting.
 This will potentially help boost apartment rentals.

 4. Tax efficiency for foreign investors

 REITs, while subject to complex tax rules, can be tax-efficient vehicles for foreign investment in real estate.
 This depends on which country you decide to invest in.

 In the US, real property interest by a foreign person is subject to the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA) income tax withholding.
 A REIT that distributes all of its taxable income is not subject to the US corporate-level tax.
 In addition, foreign shareholders of a REIT benefit from certain exceptions of the FIRPTA tax: